15chuu/wereballs/README.md

-**semi-verbal , no tonetags , ppd ok... i have NO filter at all and im always mean and makes insnesitive and um.. the sexual jokes so please tell me if your uncomfortable with it.**
+**semi-verbal , no tonetags , ppd ok... i have NO filter at all and im always mean and makes insnesitive jokes and um.. sexual jokes so please tell me if your uncomfortable with it.**